salesforce/MavenParent/README.md

       <password><!-- REPLACE WITH TOKEN FROM https://oss.sonatype.org/ --></password>
     </server>

-## When deploying a maven generated site to git.soma:
+## When deploying a maven generated site to github.com:

 ```
 mvn site site-deploy